 Hypochlorous acid is the same active sanitizing ingredient that is present in sodium hypochlorite and calcium hypochlorite.
 The reason hypochlorous acid can be ten thousand times less concentrated than sodium and calcium hypochlorite solutions and still be an effective sanitizer is that sodium and calcium hypochlorite solutions (bleach) have a high pH.
-When the pH is high, the hypochlorous acid/hypochlorite chemical equilibrium strongly shifts towards the presence of hypochlorite, whereas at neutral pH the chemical equilibrium shifts towards the presence of hypochlorous acid, the effective sanitizing compound.
+When the pH is high, the hypochlorous acid/hypochlorite chemical equilibrium strongly shifts towards the presence of hypochlorous acid, the effective sanitizing compound.
 Therefore, hypochlorous acid (EW) is a safer product, for the environment and for human health, than chlorine sanitizer materials currently on the National List.